SagarPuneria/go-REST-API-2/README.md

 ```
 Insert above date into album table.

 Every album id has set photos.
-To get set of photos by using above album id frame another URL like ``https://jsonplaceholder.typicode.com/photos?albumId=1`` get array of JSON response for every album id as shown below:
+To get set of photos by using above album id frame another URL like ``https://jsonplaceholder.typicode.com/photos?albumId=1`` to get array of JSON response for every album id as shown below:
 ```sh
 [
   {